"The tulip poplar was designated as the official state tree of Tennessee by Public Chapter 204 of the Acts of the 1947 General Assembly.

 Liriodendron tulipifera L. (Yellow-Poplar): United States Department of Agriculture: Forest Service: Agriculture Handbook 654: Silvics of North America.

-State trees: List of official state trees from NETSTATE.COM.
+State trees: Complete list of official state trees from NETSTATE.COM.

 More symbols & emblems: Complete list of official Tennessee state symbols from NETSTATE.COM.